genemu/GenemuFormBundle/UPGRADE 2.1.md

 ### JQuery Chosen

-[BC BREAK] Widget option cannot specify the choice type anymore, you have to append the widget in the type name instead :
+Widget option cannot specify the choice type anymore, you have to append the widget in the type name instead :

 Before :
 ``` php